eddie-dunn/swytcher/README.md

 * Executable to toggle layout
 * Remember layout for windows
-    * Should be easy to implement using the default fallback
+    * Should be easy to implement using the default fallback but I need to get unique window id to check against
-    * but I need to get unique window id to check against
+    * Save keyboard layout every time.
+If window id is changed, the layout will have been saved; this can be used for lookup later